-Frankincense coming from the middle east.
-Sandalwood coming from India, Australia, or Hawaii.
-Lavender coming from France or western US.
-Spruce coming from Canada or western US.
+Frankincense comes from the middle east.
+Sandalwood comes from India, Australia, or Hawaii.
+Lavender coming from France or the western US.
+Spruce coming from Canada or the western US.
 Growing plants in their native habitats help maximize the quality of the plants that will produce the oils.

 - The plants should be distilled at low heat and low pressure for a long time.

 Rushing this process reduces the oil quality.
-Many companies choose high heat and high temperature because it doesn’t take as long, which maximizes profits.
-Low heat and low pressure produces a higher quality.
+Many companies choose high heat and high temperature because it doesn't take as long, which maximizes profits.
+Low heat and low pressure produce higher quality.